-This method also delivers a more detailed building typology because different characteristics for the same building type are considered
+This method also delivers a more detailed building typology because different characteristics for the same building type are considered.

-Figure 4 shows an example of the clustering On the left are blocks of large more-family houses.
+Figure 5 shows an example of the clustering: On the left are blocks of large morefamily houses.
 In the upper left corner are one-family houses (pale red).
 On the right are office buildings and stores.
+It also reveals that there are larger areas with the same building types.

-Figure 4: Results for the city centre of Stuttgart.
+Figure 5: Results for the city centre of Stuttgart.